-If you have an existing Traditional IRA somewhere, the same company can probably open a Roth IRA for you.
+If you have an existing Traditional IRA somewhere, the same firm can probably open a Roth IRA for you.

 Most experts suggest asking these questions when you consider a home for your account:

 - Is there a fee to open or maintain the account?